 Since then, the number of beers in stock has risen to more than a thousand, arranged by country of origin and strongly represented by Australia, New Zealand, USA, Belgium, Germany, the UK and Scandinavia.
 Amongst them, beer lovers will find a focus on bolder styles such as sour beers, IPAs and Imperial Stouts and an ever-changing range of limited releases.

-They've also added their popular advent calendars to their offering in recent years and, since 2016, have helped the industry gained an idea of how it's looking through their Australian Craft Beer Survey.
+But it was the online business that has truly flourished with their impressive range of beer ready to be delivered anywhere in the country.
+They also added their popular advent calendars to their offering in recent years and, since 2016, have helped the industry gained an idea of how it's looking through their Australian Craft Beer Survey.

 All in all, it's fair to say they've come a long way since two mates started hand-packing boxes in a shed together...